raulcarrion/rc-suite/README.txt

 == Changelog ==

+= 1.2.5 =
+    - Fixes
+        - Fix category name if polylang is used and category base is customized

 = 1.2.4 =
     - Fixes
         - Error if polylang was not installed and category base was customized